dtdevansh/Task-ManagementSystem/README.md

 ● Audit Logging: Maintain a log of all user actions (task created, assigned, deleted, updated) for transparency.

 ⚙️ Technical Specifications:
-● Frontend: ReactJs with vite (Specified Next.js for now will work with react and if got time will update project with Next.js)
+● Frontend: ReactJs with vite (Specified Next.js but for now will work with react and if got time will update project with Next.js)
 ● Backend: Node.js Express
 ● Database: MongoDB
 ● Version Control: Github (Here)